ComponentKitchen/template-instantiation/README.md

 ## NodeUpdaters

+_This section considers a related but separable idea of having the update API be designed for writing data, not reading and writing.
+We haven't seen the need to _read_ data through a template instantiation mechanism.
+It's possible we're overlooking important scenarios, however._

 The `instantiate()` method of an `ElementFactory` returns two objects: a new element instance, and a `NodeUpdater` object.
 A `NodeUpdater` is exposes an `update()` method updates the associated node tree to reflect new data.
 The `NodeUpdater` returned by `instantiate()` is bound to the new element instance, so can be invoked to update that instance:

 ```js